 Make sure you can afford the moving expenses.
 If you are claiming benefit, you might qualify for some help from the Scottish Welfare Fund.
 Try to keep your expenses to an absolute minimum before moving - there is no legal redress if your exchange does not go ahead.

 If your first attempt at an exchange does not work out, don't give up.
-Your next try might work out better and you can ask for us to check the list of housing applicants for possible exchange partners.
-Contact your housing assistant if you wish us to do this for you.
+Your next try might work out better.

 Relationship Breakdown